 NOTE: If you’re not in the Omada program, you can still do the weight loss portion of my Integrated Spiral program, because I have found even better blue tooth scales that measure 17 health markers!
 I’m gonna get one if and when my Omada scale fails. 😉

 Aside from the liquid supplement that both my husband and I consume daily, when we moved off grid, I pretty much quit taking any other supplements, except Vitamin C, Vitamin D, Zinc, and Magnesium.
 But when I first stepped on the Omada scale and saw how much I had gained from February to September, I started looking into anything and everything I could take to support my weight loss journey.
 For the first time in a long time, I felt desperate.

-I tried a few supplements, which I won’t mention here because they didn’t work for me.
-And every time I took them, I’d gain ounces the next day.
+I tried a few supplements and I could tell what didn’t work by how I felt and that I’d gain ounces the day or so after taking them.
 I think my body is so sensitive, that I gain a bit of weight anytime I introduce something new to it.
 That’s a theory I am tracking via my food and weight log (which, circles back to why tracking is sooo important)!

-There are a few supplements and weight loss aids that have helped me, and I’ll be writing reviews here regarding those products in the coming days.
+There are few supplements (weight loss aids) that have helped me, and I’ll be writing reviews on those products on Being Wholly Vibrant.

 I’m not including any supplements in my Integration Diet per se, because I don’t want you to feel that you have to take certain supplements in order to participate in this program.
 Take It Upon Yourself, as I always say, to do what works best for you.
 Plus, I’m attempting to keep all product reviews on my other blog. 🧐